Skip to main content

 Step 1.
 Consultation

-The process starts with a consultative meeting with a certified dentist who will examine your mouth.
-Then, the dentist performs X-Ray and CT scans to determine if the 3 on 6 treatment is right for you.
+The process starts with a consultation with a certified dentist who will examine your mouth.
+Then, the dentist performs X-rays and CT scans to determine if the 3 on 6 treatment is right for you.

 During this session, you’ll also discuss financing and payment options and when to start the treatment.